 When Is the Tax-Filing Deadline Moved from the 15th?

-There are some special circumstances under which the IRS can alter the April 15 tax-filing deadline.
+There are some special circumstances under which the IRS can alter the April 15 tax filing deadline.
 For example, if April 15th falls on a Sunday, returns postmarked Monday, April 16th will be considered on time.
 Also, significant weather events have been known to affect the filing deadline.
 An ice storm in 2017, for example, caused the IRS to extend the tax-filing deadline by several days to allow those affected by the weather to get to their local post office.
-In 2020, the tax-filing deadline was pushed back to July 15th due COVID-19.
+In 2020, the tax filing deadline was pushed back to July 15th due to COVID-19.
 At this time, the tax filing deadline in April 2021 had not been pushed back; it remains April 15th.